-Potassium (chemical symbol K) is a mineral which is vitally important for our bodies to function.
-It is one of a group of minerals called "electrolytes" which carry a small electrical charge.
+Potassium (chemical symbol K) is a metallic element which is vitally important for our bodies to function.
+It is one of a group of substances called 'electrolytes' which carry a small electrical charge.
 This is important in transmitting nerve impulses and making muscles contract.
 Potassium is needed for all sorts of functions, including keeping your heart beating and your muscles working.
-It also helps keep the fluid balance in your body right.
 We get potassium in the food we eat.
 Bananas are particularly high in potassium.

 What is a diuretic?

-A diuretic is a medicine which increases the amount of water that you pass out from your kidneys.
+A diuretic is a medicine which increases the amount of urine that you pass out from your kidneys.
 A diuretic causes an increase in urine (a diuresis).
-So, they are sometimes called water tablets.
+So, they are sometimes called 'water' tablets.
 There are three main types of diuretics: